 This primitive is generated by the MAC in response to a local resource request for resources via MLME-RESOURCE-REQUEST-LOCAL.request primitive.

 Effect of receipt

-Upon receipt of this primitive, the SME prepares a success or failure response to be sent to the STA via the current AP.
+Upon receipt of this primitive, the SME prepares a success or failure response to be sent to the FTO via the current FTR.